 Taxpayers may be surprised to learn that the appreciated stock they hold could, upon sale, be eligible for a full gain exclusion.
-This means that no federal income tax is owed.
+This means that no federal income tax is owed after the stock is sold.

-Generally, this full gain exclusion occurs when a taxpayer other than a corporation holds what is called “qualified small business stock” (QSBS) as defined under section 1202 of the Internal Revenue Code.
-Although the basic requirements for holding QSBS are relatively straight forward, the application of these requirements can sometimes create uncertainties and potential pitfalls for the unwary.
+Generally, this qualified full small business stock gain exclusion occurs when a taxpayer other than a corporation holds what is called “qualified small business stock” (QSBS) as defined under section 1202 of the Internal Revenue Code.
+Although the basic rules and requirements for holding QSBS are relatively straightforward, the application of these requirements can sometimes create uncertainties and potential pitfalls for the unwary.

 Stay up to date on the newest tax issues with our tax blog.

-Here are some of the requirements when it comes to full gain exclusion:
+Here are some of the QSBS exemption requirements when it comes to full gain exclusion:

-One frequent issue concerns whether the corporation meets the qualified small business definition.
+One frequent issue concerns whether the corporation meets the qualified definition for the small business stock exclusion.
 A qualified small business must satisfy multiple statutory tests, including:

 A qualified trade or business is defined by exclusion, meaning the statute only tells taxpayers what types of businesses are not qualified.
 Generally, the following service-based businesses are not qualified (note there are also other nonqualified businesses listed in the statute not discussed in this insight):